davidpatrick/davidpatrick.github.io/_posts/2014-12-05-react-on-rails-tutorial.md

   {% endhighlight %}

-Implementing react components in our rails view is very straightforward.
-Thanks to the react-rails gem it gives us a nice view helper `<%=react_component('HelloMessage', name: 'world!')%>`
+Implementing react components in our rails view is very straightforward, and thanks to the react-rails gem it gives us a nice view helper called react_component.
+To lay down our react component all we have to do is add the following to our view `<%=react_component('HelloMessage', name: 'world!')%>`

-And that's it!
+That's it!
 Save your changes and refresh the page and you should have your first React Component!
 Now you are ready to unleash the power of React.js!